defano/wyldcard/README.md

 An _operator_ is an expression that takes one or two values (called _operands_) and performs some _operation_ on them which yields a new value.
 HyperTalk supports a standard suite of mathematical, logical, and string operators.

-Note that multi-word operators (like `is within` or `is not a`) require exactly one space between words (extra spaces and tabs are not allowed).
-This restriction does not exist in HyperCard.

 |Precedence  | Operator        | Description
 |------------| ----------------|-------------
 |1 (highest) | `( )`           | Grouping